p-lr/MapCompose/Readme.md

 Inspired by [MapView](https://github.com/p-lr/MapView), every aspects of the library have been revisited.
 MapCompose brings the same level of performance as MapView, with a simplified API.

-This project holds the source code of this library, plus a demo app (which is useful to get started).
+This project holds the source code of this library, plus a demo app - which is useful to get started.
-To test the demo, just clone the repo and launch the demo app from Android Studio Canary (for now).
+To test the demo, just clone the repo and launch the demo app from Android Studio.

 ## Installation